cardano-scaling/hydra/spec/overview.md

 under good conditions, thereby reducing latency and increasing throughput.
-At the same time, the head protocol provides the same capabilities as the mainchain by reusing the same ledger model and transaction formats --- making the protocol \"isomorphic\".
+At the same time, the head protocol provides the same capabilities as the mainchain by reusing the same ledger model and transaction formats - making the protocol "isomorphic".

 ## Opening the head